bitrix24/b24restdocs/api-reference/common/system/app-info.md

     - `D` (Demo) — demo version
     - `T` (Trial) — trial version (time-limited)
     - `P` (Paid) — paid application
-    - `L` (Local) — local application
+    - `L` (Local) — on-premise application
     - `S` (Subscription) — subscription application
 - `INSTALLED` — [true\|false] status of the application's installation.
-If the application is not installed, it is only available to account administrators and should signal the end of installation by calling [BX24.installFinish](../../bx24-js-sdk/system-functions/bx24-install-finish.md)
+If the application is not installed, it is only available to account administrators and should signal the completion of installation by calling [BX24.installFinish](../../bx24-js-sdk/system-functions/bx24-install-finish.md)
 - `PAYMENT_EXPIRED` — [Y\|N] flag indicating whether the paid period or trial period has expired
 - `DAYS` — number of days remaining until the end of the paid period or trial period
 - `LICENSE` — designation of the plan with the region indicated as a prefix.
-Consists of the base language of the account and the identifier of the tariff plan.
-In cases where the composition of the tariffs has changed while maintaining the public name (such as CRM+, Team, and Company), it is not possible to determine which tariff is in effect based on this field.
+Consists of the base language of the account and the identifier of the plan.
+In cases where the plans have changed while retaining the public name (like CRM+, Team, and Company), it is not possible to determine which plan is currently active based on this field.
 Examples of possible values:
     - `de_project` — Project plan
     - `de_basic` — Basic plan
     - `de_std` — Standard plan